tylershuster/web-developer-cooperative/software_requirements.md

 Holocracy
 - Tracking projects, tensions and nextactions
-- Github repository for policies and procedures of compnay
+- Github repository for policies, procedures, and records of projects of compnay